Japanese Knotweed Identification (Fallopia japonica )

 Flower Buds: (May-Aug) Can be used for wine, beer, tisane making.

 To ensure you pick only the tender stems gently bend back the stem from the top of the plant.
 Like asparagus, it should snap at the tender point leaving you with a piece between 2-20 cm long.
-Finally, it should be noted that it is illegal to cause the spread of this plant.
+Finally, it should be noted that it is illegal to cause the spread of this plant, and you really, really dont want it taking root on your property as it can cause thousands of pounds worth of damage.
 Therefore all off-cuts should be burnt, boiled or allowed to rot before composting – not thrown in the bin.